IlyasKadi/2048-Game/README.md

 }
 ```
-We put it inside movement function so that everytime a score is added (scoreadded > 0)  it says hi and go
+We put it inside movement function so that everytime a score is added ( diffscore > 0)  it says hi and go

  ```cpp
     oldscore=score;